pankajrandhe/Raft-Consensus-Algorithm/README.md

-This repository contains the assignments for course CS-733 Engineering the Cloud.
+This repository contains the assignments for course CS-733 Engineering the Cloud- Advanced Distributed Computing of IIT Bombay.